 News & Events

 - The 2015 Tarleton Student Research Symposium is Friday, October 16th!
 Students who need posters printed, please see the poster printing guidelines.
-The abstract submission form is no longer available, as the deadline for abstract submissions was Thursday, October 8th.
+The schedule for Friday's activities is now available online!

 - Winners of the 13th annual Student Research Symposium are posted!